radekbys/GridClash_frontend/README.md

 https://github.com/radekbys/GridClash_backend

 I was tasked with creating a web based, client server application, using an api.
-Purpose of this project was communication betwen backend and frontend, it was not a css or html excercise, therefore I could use V0 chat for generating styling and page layout.
+Purpose of this project was communication betwen backend and frontend.
+It was not a css or html excercise, therefore I could use V0 chat to generate styling and page layout.
 Logic was written manually.